 As your professional guide, I sincerely look forward to helping you enjoy your stay in Tokyo.

-I am looking forward to meeting with you here in Japan, and explore this country together.
+I look forward to meeting you here in Japan and enjoy your new experience!